adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

+#### Update Friday 19th June 2020 13:00

+Over the last four weeks our system team have been working alongside the HPE team and have made excellent progress with the rebuilding of Cirrus.
+We expect Cirrus to be available for internal and some external user testing on Monday 22nd June.

+The HPE team are now able to visit the Advanced Computing Facility (ACF) next Tuesday and Wednesday to complete the physical installation of the new GPU nodes.

+We anticipate that the full Cirrus Service will be available to all users from Thursday 25th June.

+Cirrus users will be required to use two credentials to access the service: an SSH key with a passphrase and their Cirrus password.
+It is imperative that users do not reuse a previously used password or SSH key with passphrase.
+All users will be asked to verify their SAFE accounts and we request that academic users use their UK home institutional email address for their SAFE account.
+If you are an academic user, who does not have a UK academic email address (.ac.uk), then we will require confirmation from your PI that you are an active collaborator within the project before we can add you to the access list.
+Industrial customers will be added to the access list.

+New documentation which details how to log on with the new access arrangements will be provided.

+Please also contact the Cirrus Service Desk if you have any concerns regarding this and apologies for the inconvenience caused.

 #### Update Friday 22nd May 2020 1800

 We appreciate your patience with the unavailability of Cirrus at the current time.